Jonathan Davies (rugby, born 1962): North Queensland Cowboys

-Davies again played in Australia when he signed with the newly formed North Queensland Cowboys in 1995.
-He was unable to get out to Australia until midway through the 1995 Winfield Cup Premiership.
+Davies again played in Australia when he signed with the newly-formed North Queensland Cowboys in 1995.
+He was unable to get to Australia until midway through the 1995 Winfield Cup Premiership.
 He scored a full field try against the Newcastle Knights in Newcastle.
-Davies finished the season as the clubs top point scorer with 43 points.
+Davies finished the season as the club's top scorer with 43 points.

 International

 Davies captained Great Britain in the 30–12 win over France on 16 Feb 1992 in Perpignan.